Dewormers

 (moxidectin)

 Recommended for early grazing season.
-The Quest Gel and Quest Plus Gel are the only dewormers that treat encysted small strongyles and bots in a single dose, with broad-spectrum support that also treats large strongyles (bloodworms), pinworms, hairworms and stomach worms.
+Quest Gel and Quest Plus Gel are the only dewormers that treat encysted small strongyles and bots in a single dose, with broad-spectrum support that also treats large strongyles (bloodworms), pinworms, hairworms and stomach worms.
 Easy gel formula dissolves on the tongue.

 Multiple Parasites